Student travel checklist

 - Research the travel risk of your destination on the Ministry of Foreign Affairs' (MFAT) SafeTravel website.

-- If you intend to travel to any destinations, including transit locations, which are listed as having an "avoid non-essential” travel or “do not travel” status by MFAT, complete the High Risk Travel Authorisation Form and receive clearance through the Risk Office.
+- If you intend to travel to any destinations, including transit locations, which are listed as having an "avoid non-essential” travel or “do not travel” status by MFAT, contact the Risk Office to ensure you receive clearance prior to booking travel.

 - Students are encouraged to use the University’s preferred TMC, Orbit, at firstname.lastname@example.org or their leisure travel agency, House of Travel Parnell at email@example.com.
-This will enable automatic uploading of your itineraries in the traveller tracking system.
-For PhD students and staff, more information is available at Orbit.
+For PhD students and staff, more information is available on the staff intranet.

-- Ensure you are eligible for travel insurance, or that you have purchased appropriate international travel insurance (Example of a comprehensive travel insurance policy).
+- Ensure you are eligible for the University-funded travel insurance, or that you have purchased appropriate international travel insurance (Example of a comprehensive travel insurance policy).

 - Travel with a copy of the insurance certificate/policy with the emergency assistance contact number.
-If you are eligible for University-provided insurance, the Travel Insurance Certificate of Insurance is available on Guidelines for students travelling overseas.
+If you are eligible for University-provided insurance, the Travel Insurance Certificate of Insurance is available under the University student activity travel insurance terms and conditions.

 - Register your details on the MFAT Safetravel website or your country of nationality’s equivalent if you are not a New Zealand citizen or resident.